maubanel/UE5-CPP-Overview/hello-world/README.md

 C is completely compatible inside of C++.
 So we can also print using the older C style format which is used extensively in Unreal.

 There are always more than one way to skin a cat, so we can also call a function called `printf` and pass it the "Hello World" string as a parameter.
-Run it by pressing the green run button or `F5` and notice that it should have the same end result.
+Run it by pressing the green run button and notice that it should have the same end result.
 Notice that this is in global name space and we did not need to include `std::`.

 ![Highlights the included file <stdio.h> in c++14](images/cStylePrintF.png)